tensorflow/datasets/docs/add_dataset.md

 downloaded and extracted.
 It can be created manually or automatically ([example script](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/testing/generate_cifar10_like_sample.py)).

+Make sure to use different data in your fake sample splits, as the test will fail if your dataset splits overlap.

 **The fake sample should not contain any copyrighted material**.
 If in doubt, do not create the sample using material from the original dataset.